 Also in 2018, and hot on the heels of her third AACTA win and a third series announcement for 'Rosehaven', Celia returned to the stand-up stage with a brand new show, 'All Talk', for which she recently won Best Comedy Performer at the 2018 Helpmann Awards.

-2018 Honorary Alumni Award – Professor Jane den Hollander AO
+2018 Honorary Alumna Award – Professor Jane den Hollander AO

 Professor Jane den Hollander AO has been President and Vice-Chancellor of Deakin University Australia since July 2010.